Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Appendix

 The \v{C}ebotarev density theorem for curves and mixed isocrystals is proven in \cite{ALang}.
 We need the \v{C}ebotarev density for surfaces and mixed isocrystals, which we show in this appendix.
-The following simple proof is due to N. Tsuzuki.
-We consider the situation of \ref{situationfix}, and let $L/K$ be an algebraic extension with $\sigma_L=\mr{id}$.
+We could have included in the main text, but since the author learned the proof from N. Tsuzuki before start writing this paper, we decided to keep it separate.
+We consider the situation of \ref{LFTforsch}.